HadrienG/tutorials/docs/qc.md

-# Quality control
+# Quality Control and Trimming

-In this practical you will learn to import, view and check the quality of NGS read data in FASTQ format.
+In this practical you will learn to import, view and check the quality of raw high thoughput sequencing sequencing data.

-You will be working with an Illumina MiSeq read dataset from a genome sequence project.
+The first dataset you will be working with is from an Illumina MiSeq dataset.
 The sequenced organism is an enterohaemorrhagic E. coli (EHEC) of the serotype O157, a potentially fatal gastrointestinal pathogen.
 The sequenced bacterium was part of an outbreak investigation in the St. Louis area, USA in 2011.
 The sequencing was done as paired-end 2x150bp.

 ## Downloading the data

 The raw data were deposited at the European Nucleotide Archive, under the accession number SRR957824.
-Go to the ENA [website](http://www.ebi.ac.uk/ena) and search for the run with the accession SRR957824.
-Download the two fastq files associated with the run:
+You could go to the ENA [website](http://www.ebi.ac.uk/ena) and search for the run with the accession SRR957824.

+You can also download the data associated with the run directly with the following command:

 ```
 wget ftp://ftp.sra.ebi.ac.uk/vol1/fastq/SRR957/SRR957824/SRR957824_1.fastq.gz